 The determination as to whether to provide transportation for students, spectators, or participants to and from extracurricular activities shall be made solely by the District.
 This determination shall include, but is not limited to, the decision to provide transportation, the persons to be transported, the type or method to be utilized, all transportation scheduling and coordination, and any other transportation arrangements or decisions.
 Employees who are involved in extracurricular activities shall be advised by the administration as to the transportation arrangements made, if any.

 District employees wishing to undertake independent arrangement, scheduling, or coordination of transportation for extracurricular activities shall do so only when specifically directed or approved by the Superintendent or his or her designee.
 District employees will notify the Superintendent or designee of all transportation details and/or arrangements made after authorization.
 District employees shall not use a personal vehicle to transport students.

+While the District does not prohibit students or District patrons from arranging a carpool to provide transportation to any District facility, activity, or event, it is impractical for the District to take steps to ensure the safety of any carpool vehicle or driver.
+For this reason, the District and its employees shall not arrange, encourage, or take responsibility for any such carpool.
+The District will bear no liability associated with any carpool arrangements.

 A duplicate copy of the passenger list will be made for all activity trips.
 One copy will remain with the professional staff member in charge on the bus and one copy will be given to the Activities Director before the bus departs.